GovernorFancyPants/desolaterunner/_drafts/tds.md

 trail4runners app started to glitch before col du joly and was sending me the same updates over and over again

 The climb up to Col du tricot was truly horrible, so steep and headlights all the way up.
 I saw a floodlight at the top so at least I knew from the start where I was heading and how far it was but man, it was so steep, one step at a time.
 I kept telling myself I just needed to move, it didn't have to be fast as long as I moved.
 I kept checking my pulse, and had been for a while and I knew exactly how hard I could push before it was too much.

+At some point I ran out of water and I got kind of desperate.
+I finally stumbled upon some running water, it wasn't much though.
+I had to get down on my knees and press my face against the ground and slurp that water mixed with a lot of dirt but oh how sweet it was.

 130 pulse towards the end to not push myself too hard